Haasshim/aftertaste/README.md

 ## Future Improvements

-### 1. AI-Powered Tasting Notes (Claude API)
+### 1. UI

-Integrate the Claude API to generate personalised tasting notes on the dish logging screen.
-When a user has rated a dish and selected stamps, a "Suggest with AI" button would call Claude with the dish name, restaurant, rating, and selected tags as context — returning a 2–3 sentence first-person tasting note that the user can edit before saving.
-This directly solves the blank-page problem when writing notes and makes every log entry richer with zero effort.

-**Implementation path:** Add `@anthropic-ai/sdk` as a dependency, create a `src/utils/ai.js` utility with a `suggestTastingNote()` function using `claude-opus-4-7`, and wire a suggestion button into `AddDishLogScreen.jsx` below the comments textarea.
-The API key would be stored in a `.env` file as `VITE_ANTHROPIC_API_KEY`.
+The current UI is user friendly and basic and I would want to make it visually better, add more pages and features to make the entire flow robust.
+A more sleek look to ensure there is a cleaner flow for the user and integrating features like dark mode, paginations, placeholder animations,editing logs, sort logs, add unlisted dishes, log history based on restaurrants, and a logo.

 ---

 ### 2. Live Restaurant & Menu Data (Swiggy MCP)

-The current dataset is a static list of 8 Chennai restaurants hardcoded in `src/data/restaurants.js`.
+The current dataset is a static list of Chennai restaurants hardcoded in `src/data/restaurants.js`.
 This limits the app to a single city and quickly becomes outdated.
 Integrating Swiggy's food MCP would replace the static file with live API queries, unlocking:

 - **Real-time restaurant search** across all Indian cities instead of a fixed local list
 - **Up-to-date menus** with actual dish names, categories, and prices fetched on demand
-- **Location-aware discovery** — surface nearby open restaurants automatically
+- **Location-aware discovery** - surface nearby open restaurants automatically
-- **Enriched dish metadata** — dietary tags, cuisine type, and community ratings alongside the user's personal rating
+- **Enriched dish metadata** - dietary tags, cuisine type, and community ratings alongside the user's personal rating

 **Implementation path:** The integration is surgical — swap `restaurants.js` with async MCP calls in `SearchRestaurantScreen.jsx` and `RestaurantDetailScreen.jsx`.
 The existing log structure already stores `restaurantId` and `dishId` as keys, so every past log remains mappable to Swiggy's catalog.